glebtsereteli/Figgy/docs/pages/home/gettingStarted/gettingStarted.md

 * The :Interface: and :Persistence: pages to learn about core Figgy concepts.
 * The :Figgy: section for an overview of the syntax and the key parts of the API.

 Once that is covered, I recommend diving into the :Setup: section that covers :Scope Widgets:, :Value Widgets:, :Decor Widgets:, :OnChange: callbacks, and formatting tips & best practices.
-This is where you'll be spending most of your time when working with Figgy.
+This is where you'll spend of your time when working with Figgy.